MazenMoneim/Nginx-Loadbalancer/README.md

-# My First Load Balancer with Docker Containers
+# My First Load Balancer with Docker Containers.
-### Nginx Load Balancer with Three Flask Servers
+### Nginx Load Balancer with Three Flask Servers.
 In our exciting journey of containerization and orchestration, we embarked on a mission to deploy a Flask website using Docker Compose.
 Our goal was to achieve high availability, efficient resource utilization, and seamless traffic distribution.
 Here’s how we did it:
 ### 1- The Flask Website
   * Our Flask-based website was the heart of our application.
 It provided dynamic content, handled user requests, and interacted with databases or other services.